Avro Keyboard: Beginning

-On 4 April 2010, Mustafa Jabbar, the proprietor of commercial and closed-source Bijoy software and CEO of Ananda Computers, said in an article in the daily Janakantha that hackers were responsible for spreading unlicensed copies of his Bijoy on the internet.
-He accused UNDP of helping these hackers.
-He further claimed that UNDP had remarkable influence for selecting Avro for the national ID database project of the Bangladesh Election Commission.
+On 4 April 2010, Mustafa Jabbar, the proprietor of the commercial and closed-source Bijoy software and CEO of Ananda Computers, said in an article on the daily Janakantha that hackers were responsible for spreading unlicensed copies of Bijoy on the internet.
+He accused the UNDP of helping these alleged hackers.
+He further claimed that the UNDP influenced the selection of Avro for the national ID database project of the Bangladesh Election Commission.

-Avro developers denied all allegations, and accused Jabbar of continuous harassment in different stages and media by calling them thieves and for that their petition was ignored there.
-They said that the developers behind Bengali computing happened to work under threat of legal persecution and law enforcing agencies.
-They indicated that Jabbar complained against Avro after losing around ৳50 million business in Bangladesh Election Commission that used free Avro software instead of commercial Bijoy in the national ID database project.
+Avro developers denied all allegations and accused Jabbar of continuous harassment in different stages and media.
+They also accused Jabbar of calling them thieves and for that their petition was ignored in the media.
+They said that the developers behind Bengali computing happened to work under threat of legal persecution from law enforcement agencies.
+They also claimed that Jabbar only complained against Avro because he lost around 50 million taka in business from the Bangladesh Election Commission that used the free Avro software instead of the commercial Bijoy software in the national ID database project.

 Reaction

-Anger and protest have become apparent in Bangla blogosphere and Bangladeshi Facebook users for this accusation that Avro is a "pirated version" of 'Bijoy' and that the Avro team have been called "hackers".
+In the Bangla blogosphere and Bangladeshi Facebook, people were angered and protested following the claims that Avro was a pirated version of Bijoy and that the Avro team were being called "hackers".

-The Avro team was praised for saving around 50 million Bangladeshi taka of Bangladesh Election Commission.
+The Avro team was praised for saving around 50 million taka for the Bangladesh Election Commission.

 Legal proceeding

-There is a keyboard layout, named UniBijoy, which was supplied with Avro Keyboard 4.5.1.
-Jabbar filed an application of copyright violation to the Bangladesh Copyright Office on 25 April 2010, claiming that UniBijoy is a copy of Bijoy.
+UniBijoy was a keyboard layout, which was supplied with Avro Keyboard 4.5.1.
+On 25 April 2010, Jabbar filed an application for copyright violation to the Bangladesh Copyright Office claiming that UniBijoy is a copy of Bijoy.

 Settlement

-A settlement was made between Khan and Jabbar in a formal meeting on 16 June 2010 in Bangladesh Computer Council office in Agargaon, Dhaka at presence of many IT experts.
-According to that, Khan removes the UniBijoy keyboard layout from Avro Keyboard software and Jabbar withdraws the allegation of copyright violation from Bangladesh copyright office by 20 August 2010.
-As a result, UniBijoy keyboard layout was removed from the Avro Keyboard version 4.5.2 which was released on 20 August 2010.
-Jabbar informed that the trial in copyright office is withheld and will be withdrawn.
-He congratulated Khan and said, "I am respectful to his creativity and expecting the development of Avro software."
+A settlement was made between Khan and Jabbar in a formal meeting on 16 June 2010 in a Bangladesh Computer Council office in Agargaon, Dhaka in the presence of many IT experts.
+According to the settlement, Khan agreed to remove the UniBijoy Keyboard layout from the Avro Keyboard software and Jabbar agreed to withdraw the allegations of copyright violation from the Bangladesh Copyright Office before 20 August 2010.
+As a result, the UniBijoy Keyboard layout was removed from the Avro Keyboard version 4.5.2 which was released on 20 August 2010.
+Jabbar informed that the trial in the copyright office was withheld and would be withdrawn.
+He congratulated Khan and said, "Mehdi Hasan Khan has withdrawn Unibijoy from Avro, so I congratulate him for that.
+I respect his creativity.
+It is my wish that the Avro software further improves."